HSun981/pulpy-joss/paper.md

 ---

 # Summary
 We present PulPy (Pulses in Python), an extensive set of open-source, Python-based tools for magnetic resonance imaging (MRI) radiofrequency (RF) and gradient pulse design.
 PulPy is a Python package containing implementations of a wide range of commonly used RF and gradient pulse design tools.
 Our implemented functions for RF pulse design include advanced Shinnar-LeRoux (SLR), multiband, adiabatic, optimal control, B$_1^+$-selective and small-tip parallel transmission (pTx) designers.
 Gradient waveform design functionality is included, providing the ability to design and optimize readout or excitation k-space trajectories [@Pauly1989].
 Other useful tools such as vendor-specific waveform input/output, Bloch equation simulators, abstracted linear operators, and pulse reshaping functions are included.
 This toolbox builds on the RF tools introduced previously in the SigPy.RF Python software package [@Martin2020a] and leverages SigPy’s existing capabilities for GPU computation, iterative optimization, and powerful abstractions for linear operators and applications [@Ong2019].
+The table below shows an outline of the implemented functions.

 | Module               | Description                                                      |
 |:--------------------:|:----------------------------------------------------------------:|